Consider a contribution in appreciated securities.

 A larger gift and a larger deduction

-“When Jane and I decided to make a significant gift to the US Olympic Sailing Program, we chose to donate stock to avoid reducing our cash position.
-After talking with our financial adviser, we selected a stock that had enjoyed significant appreciation but would incurred a large capital gain if sold outright.
+“When Jane and I decided to direct a significant gift to the US Olympic Sailing Program, we chose to donate stock to avoid reducing our cash position.
+After talking with our financial adviser, we selected a stock that had enjoyed significant appreciation but would incur a large capital gain if sold outright.

-By donating the stock directly to the Olympic Sailing Program, we were able to donate and deduct the stock’s full, fair market value – for us, a capital gains savings of (20%).
+By donating the stock directly to the US Sailing Foundation, we were able to donate and deduct the stock’s full, fair market value – for us, a capital gains savings of 20%.
 The Team received a gift 20% larger than if we’d given cash from the sale of the same stock.
 If you are resident in state with state income taxes, then your savings will be greater and your effective gift larger.